osamaramihafez/studyBuddy/doc/sprint 1/sprint1.md

 Best/Worse Experiences
 -------------------------------------------------

 Best experiences that group members felt was enjoying coding in CSS and HTML.
-Th worst experiences was
+The worst experiences was constantly trying to balance other school work and keep up with the project and assignment.

 Participants
 -------------------------------------------------